What African Art and Masks Carry From Our Ancestors

 Why Black and White Honors the Tradition

-So my pen and ink mask illustrations are not just drawings of masks — they are drawings of African art and masks as a unified expression.
-The geometric patterns across the mask surface draw from the same visual vocabulary as the broader African art tradition.
-The proportional choices draw from the same expressive logic.
-The headdress forms draw from the same ceremonial iconography.
-African art and masks, in this sense, are one thing expressed in different forms.
+So my pen and ink illustrations are not just drawings of masks.
+They are drawings of a unified expression.
+The geometric patterns across the mask surface come from the same well as the wider African art tradition.
+The proportional choices follow the same expressive logic.
+The headdress forms echo the same ceremonial iconography.
+They are one thing, told in different shapes.

 Support African Heritage Through Art